 The rhinoplasty consultation provides patients with the opportunity to express their desired goals for surgery, to gain an appropriate expectation for the outcome of surgery and to understand the postoperative healing process.
-Patients have the opportunity to ask any questions they may have.
-At the end of the consultation, patients should have a better understanding of the process and feel comfortable with the surgeon and the planned results.
+Rhinoplasty patients from Princeton, NJ and all over have the opportunity to ask any questions they may have about their upcoming nose job.
+After the consultation, patients should:

 From the surgeon’s perspective, it is important that we have a good understanding of what changes you hope to achieve through surgery.
 If there are functional breathing problems that need to be addressed, this will also be reviewed.
-A history of prior nasal injuries or surgeries, known medical conditions, and medication usage should be provided during consultation.
+Provide any

 Rhinoplasty Consultation – New Jersey – Dr. Robert Glasglod

-Rhinoplasty patients are instructed to use a prescription topical antibiotic ointment just inside the nostril starting one week before surgery and continuing for one week after surgery.
+Patients are told to use a prescription topical antibiotic ointment just inside the nostril starting one week before surgery and continuing for one week after surgery.
 Additional prescriptions will also be provided at the preoperative visit, including pain medications and antibiotics as needed.

 Open Versus Closed Rhinoplasty Techniques

 Rhinoplasty can be performed through either an open or closed (endonasal) approach.
 In our practice, almost all surgeries are performed through the open technique.
 An open approach combines the use of incisions inside the nostrils with an additional small incision that is well hidden in the columella (the skin between the nostril openings).
 The advantage of the open technique is that it provides better visualization of the underlying nasal structure with the ability to more effectively and precisely re-contour the nose.